The Black and The White

 Testament is a split time narrative, with action taking place in both the late fourteenth century and the present day.
 Both timeframes concern Kineton and Dacre college – part of the medieval university in my fictitous city, Salster.

 In 1385, master mason Simon of Kineton has two great desires – for a son to continue his name and a commission worthy of his talent.
 In the same week, both seem to be granted to him but neither turns out as he had expected.

 In the present day, Damia Miller is just beginning a new job as Marketing and Development manager for Kineton and Dacre college when a bizarre medieval wall painting is discovered in the college.
 What do the scenes represent?
 Who is the prisoner depicted in his strange cage?
 And what, if anything, does the wall painting have to do with the statue of the boy, believed to be the master mason’s son, who stands overlooking the college?

-Originally published in 2008 by Macmillan, I recently re-acquired the rights to the book and I’m delighted to announce that Testament will be brought out in a new edition by Sapere Books.
+Originally published in 2008 by Macmillan, Testament has now been brought out in a new edition by Sapere Books.
 You can buy it in ebook or paperback here.

 If you’d like to know more, click here for my favourite review of the book, from book blogger Juxtabook.